-- Goal 1: Support the efficiency, quality, and coordinated planning of town government, community facilities and services, and utilities. - Goal 2: Provide quality and accessible parks and recreational facilities. - Goal 3: Ensure proper disposal of wastewater to protect groundwater and surface water resources. - Goal 4: Ensure that the town's water supply has sufficient capacity, remains drinkable, and is available to meet the needs of residents, businesses, industry, and agriculture. - Goal 5: Ensure that roads, structures, and other improvements are reasonably protected from flooding. - Goal 6: Promote effective solid waste disposal and recycling services that protect the public health, natural environment, and general appearance of land use in the town. - Goal 7: Ensure the provision of reliable, efficient, and well-planned utilities to adequately serve existing and planned development. - Goal 8: Support access to quality health and child care facilities. - Goal 9: Ensure a level of police protection, fire protection, and emergency services that meets the needs of existing and planned future development patterns. - Goal 10: Promote quality schools and access to educational opportunities.
+- Goal 1: Support the efficiency, quality and coordinated planning of town government, community facilities and services, and utilities. - Goal 2: Ensure proper disposal of wastewater to protect groundwater and surface water. - Goal 3: Ensure that roads, structures, and other improvements are reasonably protected from flooding. - Goal 4: Promote effective solid waste disposal and recycling services that protect the public health, natural environment, and general appearance of land use in the town. - Goal 5: Ensure the provision of reliable, efficient, and well-planned utilities to adequately serve existing and planned development. - Goal 6: Support access to quality health and child care facilities. - Goal 7: Ensure a level of police protection, fire protection, and emergency services that meet the needs of existing and planned future development patterns. - Goal 8: Promote quality schools and access to educational opportunities.